From "The Day Gomez Failed", seeing Gomez looking so dejected when he feels he's tried everything.

 And he cries several times in "Lurch and His Harpsichord".
 When you see him burst into tears while looking out the window as the harpsichord is taken away...
 You will feel like giving the big guy a hug.

 Ophelia: "I'm the most miserable person in the world"

 Fester being sad in "Fester Goes on a Diet"

-The whole scene with Gomez appearing to be suicidal.
+The whole scene with Gomez attempting to commit suicide in the belief that Morticia is straying with Lionel.
 Can double as Nightmare Fuel.

 Morticia: (after Thing hands her a hankie and she wipes her eyes, this whole quote is said in a tearful voice) "Thank you, Thing...I'm sorry to make a spectacle of myself, Thing, but my world has come down around my ears."

 For sensitive viewers, the whole episode "Amnesia in the Addams Family" could be a mixture of tearjerkers, Nightmare Fuel, and funny.

 You can't help feeling sorry for Gomez as the Butt-Monkey of this episode.

 And also Morticia.
 She is Gomez's wife and is head-over-heels for him and then he gets amnesia and not only doesn't know who she is, he's outright rude, accusing her and the others of trying to kill him, wanting to chop down Cleopatra (which the whole family considers murder), and wanting her to stop wearing black (which is a major offence if you're Morticia.)